 Please note that some factual information, i.e., contact information, membership details, etc. on the site needs to be updated.
 We are working to make changes to this information.
 Contact Kim Campbell at email@example.com or Chris Howard at firstname.lastname@example.org for more information.
 You may also call Historic Macon’s offices at (478) 742-5084 to speak with Kim.

 Rose Hill Ramble

 Historic Macon and the Friends of Rose Hill host Rose Hill Rambles every October and April.
-The next ramble will take place on Sunday, October 30, 2016 from 2-4pm.
-Rambles are $5.
-Friends of Rose Hill can attend for free.
+The next Rose Hill Ramble will take place on Sunday, April ---.

 DOWNTOWN CHALLENGE GRANT